Germani cisrhenani

 The Germani cisrhenani (Latin cis-rhenanus "on this side of the Rhine", referring to the Roman or western side), or "Left bank Germani", were a group of Germanic peoples who lived west of the Lower Rhine at the time of the Gallic Wars in the mid-1st century BC.
+They lived in what is now the southeastern Netherlands, northeastern Belgium, and the northern German Rhineland.

-These Germani were first described by Julius Caesar, who was writing specifically about tribes near the Meuse river, who had settled among the Belgae before Roman intrusion into the area.
+These Germani were first described by Julius Caesar, who was writing specifically about tribes near the Meuse river, who he understood to be descended from settlers from east of the Rhine before the Cimbrian War in the second century BC.
 Tribes who Caesar named as being among the Germani cisrhenani included the Eburones, the Condrusi, the Caeraesi, the Segni and the Paemani.

-Tacitus, writing around 100 AD when the region had been part of the Roman Empire, referred to these Germani next, saying that they were by his time called the Tungri.
-The "Germani" name had by this time become a term used more commonly to refer to many other peoples.
+Tacitus, writing around 100 AD when the region had been part of the Roman Empire for more than a century, also referred to these Germani west of the Rhine, saying that they were by his time called the Tungri.
+According to him, by his time the "Germani" name had come to be used more commonly to refer to many other peoples.